spirosChv/neuro208-tutorials/README.md

 * `numpy`: For matrix math and differential equations.
 * `matplotlib`: For plotting neural activity and decision boundaries.
 * `scikit-learn`: For accessing datasets and evaluating models.

+**IMPORTANT**: The code in this repository is licensed under the MIT License.
+The educational text and documentation are licensed under CC BY-NC 4.0.